Leica TL2 vs Sony A6400

 The TL2 can be obtained in two different colors (black, silver), while the A6400 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is notably smaller (13 percent) than the Leica TL2.
 However, the A6400 is slightly heavier (1 percent) than the TL2.
-In this context, it is worth noting that neither the TL2 nor the A6400 are weather-sealed.
+It is noteworthy in this context that the A6400 is splash and dust-proof, while the TL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.